Liu-Cheng/graph-database-accel-survey/README.md

   matrix-vector multiplication kernel for energy-efficient sparse-blas on FPGAs."
 In Proceedings of the 2014 ACM/SIGDA international symposium on Field-programmable gate arrays, pp. 161-170.
 ACM, 2014.

+- Jamro, Ernest, Tomasz Pabiś, Paweł Russek, and Kazimierz Wiatr.
+"The algorithms for FPGA implementation of sparse matrices multiplication."
+  Computing and Informatics 33, no. 3 (2015): 667-684.